Ashok2252/flutter_login_with_otp/README.md

 # Pro Tip

-If any error occured just check once your pubspec.yaml file
+If any error occured just check once your pubspec.yaml file with mine

 #### I have wasted almost 2-3 days in this.Hope so someone can get benefit of this.